playn/playn.github.io/cookbook/graphics.md

 Font.Style.BOLD, 24f)` the *real* bold variant of Helvetica is used on platforms that provide it (Android, iOS and HTML), while (desktop) Java does whatever Java does, probably something horrible.
 So the only time you really want to be using the `Font.Style` stuff is if you're using built-in fonts.
-Otherwise load everything as `Font.Style.PLAIN` and ignore styles.
+Otherwise load everything as `PLAIN` and ignore styles.
 There's even a constructor for `Font` that ignores style.
 Just use `new Font("My Font Bold", 24f)` and bask in the glory of proper line weights and glyph shapes for each variant of your custom typefaces.